-The Student Prize is open to teams of undergraduate students and individual graduate students who have inventions in categories that represent significant sectors of the economy: healthcare, transportation and mobility, food/water and agriculture, and consumer devices.
+The Student Prize is open to teams of undergraduate students and individual graduate students who have technology-based inventions in categories that represent significant sectors of the economy: healthcare, transportation and mobility, food/water and agriculture, and consumer devices.

 Callascope, a cervical cancer diagnosis device and a smartphone algorithm to classify cervix images more

 Charged Polymers for Sticky Agricultural Sprays, and Water Recovery in Cooling Towers more

 Heather Hava developed plant growth automation technologies for better connections between humans and plants on Earth and in Space more

 Invented a pin bed mechanism for directly forming physical three-dimensional contoured surfaces from a digital file. more

 Designed next-generation wearable mechanical interfaces that improve comfort for amputees. more

 Invented a low-cost glucometer and strip system for diabetics in resource-poor settings. more

 Invented a ground-breaking method for three dimensional genome sequencing called “Hi-C”. more

 Developed a new class of therapeutics that provides more precision to cancer ablation. more